Pathfinder - Unchained Barbarian Rage Powers Breakdown

 (Ex): This could be useful in a party with lots of martial characters, but most characters who will be close to you will probably want to keep their AC as high as possible.
 No longer tied to Charisma, and no longer requires a move action to share the bonus.

-(Ex): Fear stacking is a fantastic mechanic, but Barbarians have trouble using it becuase they typically dump Charisma.
+(Ex): Fear stacking is a fantastic mechanic, but Barbarians have trouble using it because they typically dump Charisma.
 Using Strength instead is a major improvement over the original abilty, not to mention that the duration now last the length of your Rage, allowing you to demoralize foes early in the fight, then spend the rest of your rage murdering them.

 (Ex): The original version reads "The barbarian does not need to move with the target", while the new version only says "The barbarian doesn't move with the target."
 This is a minor downgrade, but it's still a downgrade.